yamaryu211/zmk-trackball-threshold/README.md

 - `movement-threshold`: Minimum movement threshold (default: 5)
   - Movement is calculated as `abs(x) + abs(y)`
-  - Values below this threshold are discarded
+  - When AML is inactive: values below this threshold are discarded
+  - When AML is active: all values are passed through
 - `#input-processor-cells`: Must be set to `<0>` (no parameters)

 ### Kconfig Options